Restorative Engagement program

 Class member updates

-Read the latest updates sent to class members who have expressed an interest to participate in the Restorative Engagement program.
+Read the latest updates sent to class members who have expressed an interest to participate in the Restorative Engagement Program.

 Defence representatives

-In volunteering in the program, Defence representatives commit to:
+Defence representatives commit to:

-Defence representatives participate in groups of six to eight called a cohort.
-Diversity and inclusion are core principles of this program therefore we encourage participation from people of diverse ranks and levels, professions, backgrounds, and identity factors.
-Full-time cohorts will meet daily for 12 weeks, and part-time cohorts will meet on a week-on/week-off rotation for 25 weeks, either virtually, in person, or a mix of both.
-Cohort work happens with the guidance and support of restorative practitioners.
+Cohort work is facilitated by restorative practitioners.
 Defence representatives are essential agents of culture change that class members expect will occur through RE.
 To this end, Defence representative participation in the program has been carefully designed, using a restorative approach, to maximize Defence representative learning, planning and action, in real time.

 The Defence leadership’s role